cooper/ferret/std/doc/Number.md

 #### Restraints and transforms

-In order to comply, the test object must satisfy each of the following conditions and transforms.
+In order to comply, the object must satisfy each of the following conditions.

 1. __isa__: Must be an instance of [Num](/std/doc/Number.md).
 2. __satisfies__: The number is even (`.even`).